KnightNiwrem/Digital-Pets-v2/PRD.md

   - Target 60 FPS on mid‑range mobile; gracefully degrade on low‑end devices.
   - Idle and background states should minimize CPU/GPU use.
 - Storage:
-  - Persist saves locally (IndexedDB preferred).
+  - Persist saves locally (localStorage).
 Provide export and import of save as a JSON file.
   - Warn users that clearing browser data removes progress.
 - Time:
   - Uses device real‑time clock.